cytronicoder/mapexploc/README.md

 This is a lightweight, interpretable machine-learning pipeline designed to predict protein subcellular localization from primary amino-acid sequences and reveal the key sequence motifs driving each classification.
 We combined classical feature engineering with a Random Forest classifier and Shapley Additive exPlanations (SHAP) to generate transparent, biologically meaningful insights.

+> [!NOTE]
+> This project has won the [2025 YBS Student Challenge](https://www.iscb.org/ybs2025/programme-agenda/student-challenge) for its innovative approach to AI in bioinformatics.

 ## Features

 - Random Forest classifier trained on curated UniProtKB/Swiss-Prot sequences across 16 compartments